Pet First Aid Tips

 If your pet has a bleeding cut or wound, apply pressure using a clean towel or gauze.
 Be cautious as pets who are scared or in pain may bite or scratch.
 All but the most minor of wounds should be assessed by a veterinarian due to the risk of infection and damage to underlying tissues.

 If there is a mild wound, trying cleaning the area with some dilute Betadine or warm salty water and apply a pet antiseptic lotion to protect against infection.
 It is important that your pet does not lick the area excessively as this will increase the chance of a secondary infection establishing.
-If your pet is licking, an Elizabethan Collar may be required for a few days.
+If your pet is licking, an Elizabethan Collar purchased from your vet, may be required for a few days.
 If the wound gets bigger, starts to look moist or develops a discharge, or if you pet continues to lick the area, then a visit with your vet is recommended.

 Broken Toe Nail